ShafayetSadi/SkyFarm-Analytics/README.md

 - Explore an interactive 3D model of the Earth with real-time flood alerts and risk zones.
 The model offers smooth navigation, zoom controls, and a realistic view of the planet.

 ### **<span style="color: LightPink;">Real-Time Flood Alerts</span>**
-- Integrating flood monitoring APIs (such as NASA's Global Flood Monitoring System), Flood Tracker provides live updates on flood warnings across the globe.
+- Integrating flood monitoring APIs (such as NASA's Global Flood Monitoring System), SkyFarm Analytics provides live updates on flood warnings across the globe.
 Users can click on flood markers to view more detailed information about the affected regions.

 ### **<span style="color: LightPink;">Flood Risk Prediction</span>**
 - Using predictive modeling, the app offers insights into potential flood risks based on current weather conditions and historical data.
 Visualizations include probability levels and severity indicators.